Integrating data science ethics into an undergraduate major: A case study: Abstract

 \section{Abstract}

 We present a programmatic approach to incorporating ethics into an undergraduate major in statistical and data sciences.
 We discuss departmental-level initiatives designed to meet the National Academy of Sciences recommendation for integrating ethics into the curriculum from top-to-bottom as our majors progress from our introductory courses to our senior capstone course, as well as from side-to-side through co-curricular programming.
 We also provide six examples of data science ethics modules used in five different courses at our liberal arts college, each focusing on a different ethical consideration.
 The modules are designed to be portable such that they can be flexibly incorporated into existing courses at different levels of instruction with minimal disruption to syllabi.
-We present assessments of our efforts and conclude with next steps and final thoughts.
+We connect our efforts to a growing body of literature on the teaching of data science ethics, present assessments of our effectiveness, and conclude with next steps and final thoughts.

 {\it Keywords:} data ethics, education, case studies, undergraduate curriculum

 \spacingset{1.45}

 {\textsf{R}\xspace} [1]{\texttt{#1}} [1]{\sethlcolor{pink}[MO]: #1} [1]{\sethlcolor{blue}[AK]: #1} [1]{\sethlcolor{yellow}[KK]: #1} [1]{\sethlcolor{green}[BB]: #1} [1]{\sethlcolor{purple}[RG]: #1}